GoogleChrome/web.dev/src/site/content/en/blog/excalidraw-and-fugu/index.md

 To stay in the loop on this and other features, be sure to watch our Fugu API tracker.
 We're super excited to push the web forward and allow you to do more on the platform.
 Here's to an ever improving Excalidraw, and here's to all the amazing applications that you will build.
-Go start creating at [excalidraw.com](https://excalidraw.com/)!
-I can't wait to see some of the APIs that I have shown today pop up in your apps!
+Go start creating at [excalidraw.com](https://excalidraw.com/).
+I can't wait to see some of the APIs that I have shown today pop up in your apps.
 My name is Tom, you can find me as [@tomayac](https://twitter.com/tomayac) on Twitter and the internet in general.
 Thank you very much for watching, and enjoy the rest of Google I/O.